 We break for winter after half term and our girls' team will participate in their cup competition.

 Continuous Professional Development

-All teachers benefited from working with expert coaches where they observe model lessons and team teach areas they feel that they could be supported with further.
-In addition, new schemes of work have been bought and are used regularly to develop lesson sequencing and enhance teaching ideas.
-Staff have completed evaluation forms with very positive feedback; they have noted the impact this support continues to have on their development.
+All teachers benefit from working with expert coaches where they observe model lessons and team teach areas they feel that they could be supported with further.
+In addition, we have schemes of work have been bought and are used regularly to develop lesson sequencing and enhance teaching ideas.
+Staff have complete evaluation forms with very positive feedback; they have noted the impact this support continues to have on their development.

 Increased after School Club Activities and Young Leaders.